khakhalin/notes/keywords/spark.md

 This is both a curse and a blessing.
 A blessing because supposely an execution plan can be optimized by external optimizers (although personally I am yet to see it happen 🔥).
 A curse, because writing in this style means that you cannot refer to things like the number of rows in a dataframe, or unique values in a column, without triggering a calculation, and potentially runining everything.
 It turns a coding into a much more deliberatelly planned activity, which may feel weird.

 There are also command that trigger a partial recalculation, or either a partial or full one, depending on the context.
-Fo example:
+For example:
 * `.count()` - that's a tricky one, as it's heavily optimized, and tries not to trigger a full calculation where possible.
     * It seems that on a one-node instance (without parallelization) it triggers it, and always returns a correct result.
     * If run on a multi-core instance, and combined with a command that explicitly collects information from all cores, for example `.cache().count()` (see "Caching" below) it also returns a correct result
-    * If run on a multi-core instance without an explicit collection, it may be off by a bit however.
-This is impostant to remember when checking for duplicates, as the paradygmatic `if df.count() != df.dropDuplicates().count()` test may lie to you in some edge cases (🔥 still not clear when, but NULLs in important columns seem to trigger some odd behaviors)
+    * ☢️ If run on a multi-core instance without an explicit collection, it may be off  however.
+This is impostant to remember when checking for duplicates, as the paradygmatic `if df.count() != df.dropDuplicates().count()` test may lie to you in some edge cases!

 Footnotes:
 * https://stackoverflow.com/questions/69038671/why-method-count-does-not-get-true-num-of-rows